ltpitt/vagrant-pebble-sdk/README.md

 ## How to use

-Always sure that you are using the ubuntu user in the local machine, in case you are not using the ubuntu user the Pebble SDK will not work.
+The VM is configured to automatically switch to ubuntu user when you connect.
+Always be sure that you are using the ubuntu user in the local machine, otherwise the Pebble SDK will not work.

-Switch to the ubuntu user with this command:
+In case your user is not switched automatically to the ubuntu user you can do it manually with this command:
 `sudo su - ubuntu`

 To create a new Pebble project: